Doomse/Lecture_Translator/README.md

 - ffmpeg for audio conversion
 - Java for Segmentation

+## Setup Pipeline
+Copy the workers_template.py file to workers.py (same directory) and fill it according to its comments

 ## Local Development Setup
 1. Clone the repository
 3. Create and activate a virtual environment and install packages with `pip install -r requirements.txt`